top of page

 3. Meet annually in between the general assemblies;

-4. Recommend applications for membership to the Alliance for approval of the General Assembly.
+3. Recommend applications for membership to the Alliance for approval of the International Assembly.

 Section 4

 The Regional Chairperson elected by the Regional Assembly will represent the region and seat as a member of the Executive Committee.
-She will report to the Executive Committee on the implementation of the plan and program of the Alliance in the region.
-She will perform all other tasks identified by the Executive Committee.
+They will report to the Executive Committee on the implementation of the plan and program of the Alliance in the region.
+They will perform all other tasks identified by the Executive Committee.

 Article VIII